Mauitron/StygianSift/README.md

 If you like StygianSift please consider buying me a [Coffee](https://buymeacoffee.com/charon0) ☕
 ## 📚 Embark on a Slightly Unhinged File Management Adventure

 Lost in the labyrinth of your project files?
-Fear not, for Stygian Sift is here to guide you through the digital underworld.
+Fear not, for StygianSift is here to guide you through the digital underworld.
 Inspired by ME, Charon, the mythical ferryman, this tool will navigate you through the rivers of data and forests of directories with unparalleled ease.
 Created by a slightly unhinged boatman who spent way too much time ferrying souls and